bergrans/SPNM/README.md

-Steam Pop Noice Machine
+Steam Pop Noise Machine
 ====

-The Steam Pop Noice Machine (SPNM) is part of the Steam Pop Machine project.
+The Steam Pop Noise Machine (SPNM) is part of the [Steam Pop Machine](http://www.steampopmachine.com/) project.
 The Steam Pop Machine is a large mobile popcorn  machine build in [Steampunk style](http://nl.wikipedia.org/wiki/Steampunk).
-This machine is used for selling poopcorn on huge festivals in an atractive/interactive way.
-To make the machine look more background-, random- and trigged noises are generated.
+This machine is used for selling popcorn on huge festivals/events in an atractive/interactive way.
+To make the machine more realistic some background-, random- and trigged noises are used to spice things up.
+That's what the SPNM if for.

-The SPNM contains the following parts:
+A 4 channel relay board is added to control some more powerfull stuff like lights or motors.

+The hardware:
 ----
  - Arduino UNO controller http://arduino.cc/en/Main/ArduinoBoardUno
  - MP3 Player Shield by Sparkfun https://www.sparkfun.com/products/10628